Vinayakpatnaik/Employee-Leave-Classifier/README.md

-# Employee-Leave-Classifier
+# Employee-Attrition-Classifier
-In this project, we will analyze the data, perform exploratory data analysis (EDA), and extract valuable insights from the features.
-Furthermore, we will attempt to build a predictive model that can help us determine whether employees are likely to leave the company or stay based on various independent features.
+## In this project, I will analyze the data, perform exploratory data analysis (EDA), and extract valuable insights from the features.
+Furthermore, I will attempt to build a predictive model that can help us determine whether employees are likely to leave the company or stay based on various independent features.

 This dataset contains information about employees in a company, including their educational backgrounds, work history, demographics, and employment-related factors.
 It has provided valuable insights into the workforce.